matrix-org/matrix-appservice-irc/docs/administrators_guide.md

 the IRC channels to avoid Matrix users being able to read a conversation without being visible to IRC users.
 However since it is not always possible to ensure this happens in a timely manner, there is a safety net feature.

-Administatators can choose the default behaviour of allowing messages to continue to be bridged to the room (potentially leaking history) or enforcing strict rules to ensure that all Matrix users are joined before *anyone* can read messages.
+Administrators can choose the default behaviour of allowing messages to continue to be bridged to the room (potentially leaking history) or enforcing strict rules to ensure that all Matrix users are joined before *anyone* can read messages.
 This can be enabled by setting